 Though Xero’s dashboard and interface tend to be more intuitive, QuickBooks does offer some ease-of-use benefits.
 In particular, accessing transactions in QuickBooks overlays the new transaction over top of the window you are already on, meaning that you are back in that same window when you close the new transaction and have not been navigated elsewhere.

 Previous incarnations of Xero did not offer a universal or global search option like the one in QuickBooks, wherein you can search for something from anywhere in the software.
-However, Xero has been listening to its users and they have added the global search option to their newest update.
+However, Xero has been listening to its users, and they have added the global search option to its newest update.

 QuickBooks’ mobile app is more like the desktop dashboard shrunk down.
 Using the QuickBooks app on a tablet is a perfect fit, but it can be somewhat frustrating on any device with a smaller screen than that.